 Our students are encouraged to discuss their needs with us as early as possible to ensure that we can put appropriate support in place in a timely way.
 You can be reassured that any details you disclose will only be shared with relevant staff in order to enhance your learning experience at the College.

 If you are an international student, further information is available on our international pages.

 Additional support is delivered in a variety of ways depending on personal circumstance and your level of study.

 Please note, additional support can be available on request at advisory and formal interviews.
 If you have specific access and or mobility requirements try to inform us as early as you can.

 Learning Support for Pre-Degree Courses

-All our students will be given the opportunity to complete an initial assessment at the beginning of their course, which will identify any indications of Dyslexia and any literacy or numeracy support needs, which will be met by an inclusive curriculum & differentiated teaching methods.
+All students regardless of having an EHCP, will be given the opportunity to complete an initial assessment at the beginning of their course.
+This aims to identify any indications of Dyslexia and any literacy or numeracy support needs, which will be met by an inclusive curriculum & differentiated teaching methods.

 For information on support available please contact the Pre-Degree Learning Support Co-ordinator, Emma Connor.

 Support in Higher Education is provided to students through the College directly and also through Government funded Disabled Students Allowances (DSAs).